yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

    Thus protocol implementation details don't matter...only the data content of the packets.
    The fingerprint calculator has three available ingredients:

 When a change introduces new events to the simulation and breaks fingerprints, an option is to use an alternative fingerprint calculator instead of the default one.

+..
 INET features the Network Communication Fingerprint Calculator, which extends the default calculator, and adds new ingredients that can be used alongside the default ones.

+INET's fingerprint calculator (:cpp:`FingerprintCalculator`) extends the default calculator, and adds new ingredients that can be used alongside the default ones.

 ..
 This fingerprint calculator uses only the communication between network nodes to calculate fingerprints.